2000bera/Retail_Sales_Prediction_LinearRegression/README.md

 ## Project Description:

-Predict future sales based on past sales, advertising spend, and seasonal trends
+Predict future sales based on past sales.

+South african dataset that based on wholesale trade sales for monthly starting from 2000-2025

 ## Dataset